 We’ve created a proprietary Operational Toolkit to help founders and entrepreneurs focus on business strategy while we get the house in order and set the groundwork for the next phase of growth.

-Our process begins with designing a simple organisational chart that defines key roles for mid-level employees, skill mapping for juniors, and entry level assignment of responsibilities.
+Our process begins with designing a simple organizational chart that defines key roles for mid-level employees, skill mapping for juniors, and entry-level assignment of responsibilities.

 Next, we take charge of operations and shared services, freeing up critical bottlenecks in the system.

 We prep our clients for future fundraising and set financial benchmarks and metrics for the company.
-Similarly, we set up a HR unit, integrating best-practices for talent acquisition, performance management, learning and development while outsourcing all non-essential functions.
+Similarly, we set up an HR unit, integrating best practices for talent acquisition, performance management, learning, and development while outsourcing all non-essential functions.

-Once all core business functions are set, our CXO partner exits your organisation and hands over a smoothly running operational system in place with a sound technological backbone.
+Once all core business functions are set, our CXO partner exits your organization and hands over a smoothly running operating system in place with a sound technological backbone.